 But Mattie believed that strutting their stuff to Saturday Night Fever was the best way for people to exercise.

-She said in 1978: “You are exercising all parts of the body - the tummy, hips, shoulders, head and feet - it is a marvellous way to keep fit.”
+She said: “You are exercising all parts of the body - the tummy, hips, shoulders, head and feet - it is a marvellous way to keep fit.”

 Elsewhere in Sunderland, the Northumbria Association of Youth Clubs held its own Saturday Night Fever dance competition.